How can you help your team be more innovative? Get them to collaborate. Discover 5 ways to create a workplace that fosters teamwork and growth.

 “Teams are more invested in the outcome when they have a voice,” says Ashley Russo, Founder and President of ASR Media Productions.
 “Everyone remains much more solution-focused because they understand that the entire team is looking for the best outcomes by collaborating.”

 Additionally, make it clear that innovation doesn’t have to happen at specific times.
 Breakthroughs can happen in a daily standup, brainstorming call, 1:1 meeting, or even coffee chat, so encourage your employees to share their ideas at any time.
-When you create a culture of innovation that includes everyone in the process, you open your organization up to unique perspectives, ideas, and opportunities.
+When you create a culture of innovation that includes everyone in the process, you open your organization up to unique perspectives, ideas, and opportunities and can reap the benefits of collaborative projects.

 2. Share “how the sausage is made”